ucsb-csw8/w23k/_announcements/week-06.md

 * If you are still confused about if __name__ == “__main__”, have a look at [this article](https://www.freecodecamp.org/news/if-name-main-python-example) to read more about it (🐍 snake picture alert!).
 We encourage you to use a template to help you with the function definition and the `if __name__ == "__main__":` in your main.py file.
 * Use [Python Tutor to visualize your code](https://pythontutor.com/visualize.html#mode=edit) and let us know if you have other [debugging tips]({{site.url}}/{{site.baseurl}}/ref/debug#quick-debugging-tips) that would be helpful to share with others.

+## Survey Reminder
 * Pinned on Piazza is a post about the Data Buddies survey, [a chance to enter a raffle to win one of ten $20.00 (USD) Amazon gift cards](https://piazza.com/class/lcl1mbc5frw2cw/post/197).
 The survey closes on **Feb 26, 2023**.

 We are happy to see that you are working hard and making your way through the difficult weeks of the quarter.
 Let’s keep the spirit up.
-We are here to help you with anything you need -- don’t hesitate to reach out to us through Piazza or attend our office hours during the week (including the in-person times! 🎊).
+We are here to help you with anything you need -- don’t hesitate to reach out to us through Piazza or attend our office hours during the week ([including the in-person times!]({{site.url}}/{{site.baseurl}}/schedule) 🎊).

 We hope you’ll get to recharge yourselves over the weekend, since we are moving into the busiest part of the term.